WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_structuremaps.md

 - StructureMap extraction

 #### Observation extraction
+TO DO
+Also review tooling tables
+also give updated examples

 #### Definition-based extraction
 If this approach is used, the mapping is done by filling in the `.definition` element with the resource that is the target of the extraction - Patient, Observation, Encounter, etc.